davide-marino00/PBI_DOCS/refac.md

 			    "Not Active"
 			)
 ```
-- **DAX Explanation (Generated):** This DAX expression is used to create a calculated column called 'IsContractActive' in a data model, specifically for a table named 'vw_Timesheet'.
-Here's what it does in simple business terms:
+- **DAX Explanation (Generated):** This DAX expression is used to create a calculated column called 'IsContractActive' in a data table, likely related to employee contracts or agreements.
+Here's a breakdown of what it does in simple business terms:

-1. **Check Contract End Date**: The expression first checks if the 'ContractEndDate' for each record (or row) in the 'vw_Timesheet' table is blank (meaning there is no end date specified) or if the end date is in the future (greater than today's date).
+1. **Check for Contract End Date**: The expression first checks if the 'ContractEndDate' field in the 'vw_Timesheet' table is blank (meaning there is no end date specified) or if the end date is greater than today's date.

 2. **Determine Contract Status**:
-   - If either of these conditions is true (the end date is blank or it is a future date), the expression will return "Active".
-This means that the contract is currently valid and ongoing.
+   - If either of these conditions is true (the contract has no end date or the end date is still in the future), the expression will return "Active".
+This indicates that the contract is currently valid and ongoing.
-   - If neither condition is true (meaning there is a specified end date that is in the past), it will return "Not Active".
-This indicates that the contract has ended.
+   - If neither condition is true (meaning there is an end date and it has already passed), it will return "Not Active".
+This indicates that the contract is no longer valid.

-In summary, this calculated column helps to quickly identify whether a contract is currently active or not based on its end date, providing valuable information for managing contracts effectively.
+In summary, this DAX expression effectively categorizes contracts as either "Active" or "Not Active" based on whether they have an end date and whether that date has passed.
+This helps in easily identifying which contracts are currently in effect.

 **`MAIN_UNIT`** (`string`)